Chile Morita vs Chipotle: Flavor Guide, Uses & Substitutes

 Storage Tips for Freshness and Flavor

-• Airtight Containers: Store whole pods in zip-top bags or glass jars in a cool, dark place.
-Properly sealed, they can last up to a year.
+• Airtight Containers: Store whole pods in glass jars or zip-top bags in cool, dark places (up to 1 year).

 Glass jars filled with chile morita stored in a kitchen cabinet